aaronfox/Brewery-DB-Fun/README.md

 # Brewery-DB-Fun
-Toying with the Brewery API for practicing with using their API
+Toying with the [Brewery DB API](https://www.brewerydb.com/) for practicing with using their API